No matter how capable your team members are individually, they’ll never shine if they can’t work together.

 This can save you valuable time — instead of constantly sending a file back and forth between all team members that are working on it, you can just work together at the same time.

-Another thing that sets Notion apart from other tools on this list is the Publish option.
-Notion lets you publish pages online so that anyone can read them.
+Notion also lets you publish pages online so that anyone can read them.

 This option is available for free, so you can publish as many pages as you want within 1 subdomain.
 And if you opt for a paid plan you can have up to 5 subdomains — making Notion an excellent choice for marketing teams looking to publish their content online.